yandex/faster-rnnlm/README.md

 How fast is it?
 Well, on One Billion Word Benchmark [8] and 3.3GHz CPU the program with standard parameters (sigmoid hidden layer of size 256 and hierarchical softmax) processes more then 250k words per second in 8 threads, i.e. 15 millions of words per minute.
 As a result an epoch takes less than one hour.
+Check [Experiments section](#experiments) for more numbers and figures.

-The distribution includes `./run_benchmark.sh` script to compare training speed on your machine among several impementations.
+The distribution includes `./run_benchmark.sh` script to compare training speed on your machine among several implementations.
-The scipts downloads Penn Tree Bank corpus and trains four models: Mikolov's rnnlm with class-based softmax from rnnlm.org, Edrenkin's rnnlm with HS from kaldi project, faster-rnnlm with hierarchical softmax, and faster-rnnlm with noise contrastive estimation.
+The scripts downloads Penn Tree Bank corpus and trains four models: Mikolov's rnnlm with class-based softmax from rnnlm.org, Edrenkin's rnnlm with HS from Kaldi project, faster-rnnlm with hierarchical softmax, and faster-rnnlm with noise contrastive estimation.
-Note that while models with class-based softmax can achieve a little lower entropy then models hierarchical softmax, their training is infeaseble for large vocabularies.
+Note that while models with class-based softmax can achieve a little lower entropy then models hierarchical softmax, their training is infeasible for large vocabularies.
-On the other hand, NCE speed doesn't depend on the size of the vobaculary.
+On the other hand, NCE speed doesn't depend on the size of the vocabulary.
 Whats more, models trained with NCE is comparable with class-based models in terms of resulting entropy.

 ## Quick start